CommWebTeam/gen_dw_format/footnote_formatter/README.md

 - The 5th footnote marker in the main body would point to the 3rd footnote text in the bottom module.
 - The 7th footnote marker in the main body would point to the 1st footnote text in the bottom module.

-### Duplicate top footnote IDs
+### 4.1.
+Duplicate top footnote IDs

-Duplicate top footnote IDs do not increment the footnote number counter.
-Instead, they have a letter appended to their ID.
+When creating IDs for top duplicate footnotes, the footnote number counter is not incremented.
+Instead, the top footnote has a letter appended to its ID.
 In the above example, the top footnote IDs would be:
 - fnb1a
 - fnb2
 - fnb3a